greywolf8/PCAP-Analyzer/PCAP Analyzer main/README.md

-# Network Traffic Analysis System
+# PCAP Analyzer using AI

-A comprehensive system for analyzing network packet captures (PCAPs) with AI-powered anomaly detection and LLM-based insights.
+A system for analyzing network packet captures (PCAPs) with AI-powered anomaly detection and LLM-based insights.

 ## Overview